 Not typically.
 Bank accounts aren't part of your credit report, so they can't affect your credit.
 Only credit accounts can affect your credit.

 Banks rely on ChexSystems, a banking reporting agency, for information regarding banking customers.
 Closing a bank account will show up on your ChexSystems report but won't have an adverse effect on your credit.
 If you have had problems with bank accounts in the past, though, it could affect your ability to open a new account at another bank.

 If your old bank account is overdrawn, you will need to get your account balance to at least zero before your bank processes a closure request.
 Contact your bank to see what you need to do to get your account out of the red.

 Many banks allow you to close your account online, especially if you have no outstanding transactions or balance to worry about.
 Check to see if your bank offers this service.
 If not, you may need to contact your bank's customer service department or local branch to make a closure request.

 Depending on your bank, closing an account could be as easy as a simple phone call to its customer service line.
 Like most phone requests, you'll need to confirm your identity when calling to make any changes to your account.
 Check to see if your bank allows you to close your account over the phone.

-There is no charge to close a bank account.
-This is a free service offered by financial institutions.
-The only costs you could see are if you have an overdrawn account or outstanding bank fees to pay.
-If that’s the case, you’ll need to take care of these lingering matters before your bank will close the account.
+There is usually no charge to close a bank account though some may charge an early account closure fee if you've opened the account very recently.
+The typical costs you could see are if you have an overdrawn account or outstanding bank fees to pay.
+If that's the case, you'll need to take care of these lingering matters before your bank will close the account.

 The key is making sure that every transaction is accounted for so there are no surprises upon closure.
 If you've already done the work of transferring over payments and your account balance, the process shouldn't take very long to finish.